3. Credit for prior learning

 3.1.7 Georgian to Georgian transfer credits

-If you have completed a credit course at Georgian College in one program that is identical or equivalent to a course required in another program, it will automatically be applied to the new program on your MyPath graduation worksheet.
+If you have completed a course at Georgian College in one program that is identical to a course required in another program, it will automatically be applied to the new program on your MyPath graduation worksheet as long as currency parameters are adhered to (see 3.1.1 Current currency limitations).
 No action is required.

 3.1.8 Transfer credit exemption petition process

 If you wish to be evaluated for transfer credit exemptions, you must submit a petition through the Transfer Credit System.
-To ensure decisions are made prior to registration, the petition and any supporting documents should be received at least two months (60 days) before the beginning of the term.
+To ensure decisions are made prior to registration, the petition and any supporting documents should be received (see 3.5 CPL exemption deadlines).

 3.1.9 Letter of permission